Endless Space 2: Gameplay

 In order to expand their empire, the player must colonize systems throughout their galaxy.
 They are also competing with various other empires, who are also attempting to win the game.
 The player can interact with them, by declaring war, sending tributes, or forming alliances.
 Each empire has their own territory, and different relationships with the player (i.e. Cold War, War, Wary, etc.).
 There are also minor civilizations, with whom players can improve their relationships to get them to send resources, or on whom they can declare war.
 They can also be assimilated into the player's empire if their relationship is good enough.
-However, opposing empires can interact with these civilizations as well.
+Opposing empires can interact with these civilizations as well.

 To fight against other empires, players require ships and ground troops.
 Players can engage in ship to ship battles against enemy fleets, with battles playing out automatically, fleets are pitted against each other with their relative effectiveness being determined by weapon and defense modules, the range of engagement being determined by the strategy card a player picks.
 Different battle tactics can be used, which give bonuses and change the range of engagement.
 Players can also retreat from battle, saving their ships at the cost of taking some damage.
 Players can also invade by sending their ground troops to fight against defenders for a system.
 The player's ground troops can be upgraded, and the player can decide what percentages of the army they make up.
 Replenishing ground troops requires manpower, a special resource, and each ship can only carry so many soldiers.
 Players can also weaken an enemy system's defenders by placing their fleets in orbit and besieging the enemy system, which decreases the number of enemy troops.

 The player can design ships.
 There are three classes of ship hulls: small, medium, and large, which are unlocked as the player climbs the appropriate research tree.
 Larger hulls have more health, manpower capacity, and module slots, but require more resources and time to build, and take up more space in a fleet.
 Each ship has support and weapon modules, where players can equip certain weapons and buff-granting support modules.
 Each weapon has different stats and ranges.
 There are three ranges: short, medium, and long.
 Each weapon has a certain accuracy at certain ranges, with poor accuracy resulting many missed shots, lowering damage.
 Certain weapons have special properties; for example, kinetic weapons, while ineffective at long range, can attack incoming missiles, fighters, and bombers.
 Beam weapons, on the other hand, have relatively low damage output but are unaffected by range, making them incredibly consistent.

 Development

-The game was made available through Steam's early access program on 6 October 2016.
-The full game was released on the 19 May 2017.
+The game was made available through Steam's early access program on 6 October 2016, followed by its full release on 19 May 2017.

 The game received its third major update on 23 March 2018.
 It added the Vaulter civilization, pirate bases, and an Early Access version of multiplayer mode along with several new visual elements.